How do I begin the process of adoption?

 What are my financial responsibilities to the birth mother?

-Pursuant to Florida law, birth mothers are entitled to reasonable living expenses if the birth mother is unable to pay due to unemployment, underemployment or disability.
+Pursuant to Florida law, birth mothers are entitled to reasonable living expenses if the birth mother is unable to pay due to unemployment, underemployment or are not employable.
 Such expenses may include rent, utilities, basic telephone service, food, toiletries, necessary clothing, transportation and expenses found by the Court to be necessary for the health and well being of the birth mother and unborn child.

-Will I receive a refund of that money if the birth mother changes her mind?
+Will I receive a refund of money paid on behalf of the birth mother if she changes her mind?

-All birth mothers are required to sign a financial agreement requiring that they reimburse the adoptive family should they choose to change their adoption plans.
+The payment of living or medical expenses by the prospective adoptive parents prior to the birth of the child does not, in any way, obligate the birth parent to sign the consent for adoption.
+Birth mothers may be required to sign a financial agreement requiring that they reimburse the adoptive family should they choose to change their adoption plans.
 While few birth mothers have the resources for this, you may pursue a judgment against them, which is valid for 20 years.
 You may also consult with your tax advisor, as those expenses can be considered a deduction.

 Do birth fathers have rights?